stephaniecrocker91/rock-paper-scissors/README.md

 * * *

-Create a fun and easy to navigate intercative game of Rock, paper Scissors that allows the player to play against the computer who will generate it's random choices.
+Create a fun and easy to navigate interactive game of Rock, Paper & Scissors that allows the player to play against the computer who will generate it's choice at random.
-The game will go for 5 rounds, displaying the tally throghout.
-After Round 5 the game will dislay the Game Winner, and allow for the option to play Again.
+The game will last 5 rounds, displaying the tally throghout.
+After Round 5 the game will dislay the Game Winner, and allow for the option to _Play Again_.

-The site aesthetic is minimalistic: displaying big buttons, images displaying player and computer choice, with bright and contrasting colors .
+The site aesthetic is minimalistic: displays big buttons and bold images of the player and computer choice.
+It is styled with bright and contrasting colors.
 Consistent styling for easy navigation using a mobile-first approach and then ensuring it displays flawlessly across all devices.
 Create a code that is clear and allows to update with ease.

 * * *